What is Foundation Classification & Public Charity Status?

 - Public Charities

-Please note that foundation classification is not the same classification as the NTEE code.
-NTEE is for classifying the organization based on its activities for statistical reasons, and foundation classification is for determination of your tax deductability.
+Please note: foundation classification is not the same as your NTEE code.
+The NTEE code classifies your organization based on its activities for statistical purposes, while foundation classification determines your tax deductibility.

-In a nutshell, as I’ve explained in How to start a Private Foundation guide, private foundations are generally treated less favorably than Public Charities.
+In a nutshell, as I explained in the How to Start a Private Foundation guide, private foundations generally get treated worse than public charities.
 Why?
-The key to being a public charity is the support from the general public.
-Congress thought that the need to keep raising money from the general public would keep public charities honest.
-By contrast, Congress though that private foundations, living off the income from a large fund, controlled by a select few, with no need to demonstrate their good works to the public, would not keep honest without regulation.
+Because the key to being a public charity is support from the general public.
+Congress figured that constantly having to raise money from the public would keep public charities honest.
+By contrast, private foundations live off income from a big endowment controlled by a select few — with no real need to prove their good works to anyone.
+Congress knew those foundations wouldn’t stay honest without strict regulation.
 And they were right.

-Private Foundations pay 1%-2% tax on net investment income and are subject to various prohibitions on transactions between themselves, and those who control them, including their directors.
-They are prohibited from lobbying, and pay taxes on any lobbying expenses, which, along with other prohibited expenditures, are known as taxable expenditures.
-Foundations are also subject to other regulations not applicable to public charities.
+Private foundations pay a 1% to 2% tax on their net investment income and face strict rules on transactions between themselves and their insiders, including directors.
+They’re prohibited from lobbying—and if they do, they pay taxes on those lobbying expenses.
+These, along with other forbidden expenses, are called taxable expenditures.
+Foundations also have to follow other regulations that don’t apply to public charities.

 To qualify as a public charity under the Internal Revenue Code, your nonprofit organization must meet the public charity test of 1/3 or 10%.